Meet the Compton’s Creative Team

 Jonah Bessellieu

-Jonah Hezekiah Bessellieu is extremely excited to perform as Frankie in Compton’s Cafeteria Riot.
-He has performed in numerous productions in the Bay Area, and is looking forward to expanding the strength of his craft.
-Outside of acting, Jonah is a musician, under the alias RNJ, and genuinely enjoys creating art that inspires others.
+Jonah Hezekiah Bessellieu is excited to play ‘Frankie’ in The Compton’s Cafeteria Riot.
+He’s been part of numerous Bay Area productions and continues developing his acting craft.
+Jonah is also a musician, performing under the alias RNJ, and aims to create art that uplifts and inspires.

 -